SAP/fosstars-rating-core/madler/zlib.md

 1. [CVE-2005-1849](https://nvd.nist.gov/vuln/detail/CVE-2005-1849): inftrees.h in zlib 1.2.2 allows remote attackers to cause a denial of service (application crash) via an invalid file that causes a large dynamic tree to be produced.
 1. [CVE-2016-9843](https://nvd.nist.gov/vuln/detail/CVE-2016-9843): The crc32_big function in crc32.c in zlib 1.2.8 might allow context-dependent attackers to have unspecified impact via vectors involving big-endian CRC calculation.
 1. [CVE-2018-25032](https://nvd.nist.gov/vuln/detail/CVE-2018-25032): zlib before 1.2.12 allows memory corruption when deflating (i.e., when compressing) if the input has many distant matches.
+1. [CVE-2022-37434](https://nvd.nist.gov/vuln/detail/CVE-2022-37434): zlib through 1.2.12 has a heap-based buffer over-read or buffer overflow in inflate in inflate.c via a large gzip header extra field.
+NOTE: only applications that call inflateGetHeader are affected.
+Some common applications bundle the affected zlib source code but may be unable to call inflateGetHeader (e.g., see the nodejs/node reference).